Vegfest Organizing Tips

 Event organizing is a skill, and the more events you host, the better you’ll get at doing it.
-Vegfests have many elements and details to factor in, but with a positive attitude, good organization, and a reliable team by your side, your vegfest is sure to be a great success!
+Vegfests have many elements and details to factor in.
+A positive attitude, good organization, and a reliable team by your side will help ensure that your vegfest is successful.
 These vegfest organizing tips have been consolidated from VegFund’s Focus Group research and event feedback from some of our veteran grantees.

 If you’re ready to organize your next (or first!) vegfest, jump to our Festivals & Fairs grant page to learn how VegFund can help fund your event.